History of the San Francisco 49ers: The Mike Singletary era

 On the night of October 20, 2008, head coach Mike Nolan was fired and assistant head coach Mike Singletary, a Hall of Fame linebacker with the Chicago Bears, was named Nolan's successor.
-Despite positive signs in the improvement of the offense from the 2007 season, there have been too many turnovers, and the defense has not lived up to its potential causing the need for change.
+Despite positive signs in the improvement of the offense from the 2007 season, there was too many turnovers, and the defense did not live up to its potential causing the need for change.

-On December 28, the 49ers, through GM Scot McCloughan, announced that Singletary would be retained as head coach for the 2009 season; the team won five of its final seven games and went 5–4 overall under Singletary after Nolan's dismissal.
+On December 28, the 49ers, through general manager Scot McCloughan, announced that Singletary would be retained as head coach for the 2009 season; the team won five of its final seven games and went 5–4 overall under Singletary after Nolan's dismissal.
 Singletary proved to be a fan favorite after a memorable post game interview.
 On October 27, Singletary said of their loss with him as head coach: "But right now, we've got to figure out the formula.
 Our formula.
-Our formula is this: We go out, we hit people in the mouth.".
+Our formula is this: We go out, we hit people in the mouth."
 The 49ers won their final game of the season, a 27–24 win at home over the Washington Redskins, to end their campaign with a final record of 7 wins and 9 losses.
 During the locker room announcement, Singletary stated that a four-year contract would be negotiated.
 It was unclear as to whether or not Martz would be retained as offensive coordinator and Martz was fired only days after the conclusion of the 2008 season.

-Also on December 28, the 49ers announced that Jed York, oldest son of John and Denise DeBartolo York (and nephew of former team owner Edward DeBartolo Jr.), was promoted to team president from his previous post of Vice President of Strategic Planning, and would assume responsibility for all day-to-day team operations, with GM Scot McCloughan and other top staff reporting directly to him.
+Also on December 28, the 49ers announced that Jed York, oldest son of John and Denise DeBartolo York (and nephew of former team owner Edward DeBartolo Jr.), was promoted to team president from his previous post of Vice President of Strategic Planning, and would assume responsibility for all day-to-day team operations, with general manager Scot McCloughan and other top staff reporting directly to him.
 The elder Yorks will assume the roles of co-chairmen, and will continue to represent the organization in various official ways with the NFL.